ctesta01/nadir/README.md

     )
 ```

-- So far, this has been implemented for the formulas but not for the
+- So far, support for named-sub-arguments has only been implemented for
-  `extra_learner_args`.
+  the formulas but not for the `extra_learner_args`.
+- Hopefully a `pkgdown` website and more vignettes soon.

 [^1]: van der Laan, Mark J. and Dudoit, Sandrine, “Unified
     Cross-Validation Methodology For Selection Among Estimators and a